 The Contra Costa Canal is a 48-mile aqueduct constructed in the 1930s and 40s to meet agricultural and industrial needs of the time.
 Throughout its 80-plus years, the area surrounding the canal has become urbanized, which means the canal runs through neighborhoods where we live and go to school.
 The canal presents a hazard to those who cross the fence lines, so check out the resources below on how to be safe.

 Canal Safety Video

 Watch a video about canal safety featuring Olympic Gold-Medal Winner, Natalie Coughlin.
 You'll learn why you should never climb the fence, swim or fish in the Contra Costa Canal.

 Canal Safety Flyer

-View our Canal Safety Flyer below.
+View our Canal Safety Flyer to the right.
 Available in English and Spanish.